General Convex Agreement with Near-Optimal Communication: Protocol for Fixed Inputs' Bit-Length

-Moreover, if $\Pi_\ba$ achieves $\ba$ among the virtual parties in the $N$ supernodes, then the honest (virtual) parties in the $N$ supernodes output the same value.
-If, in addition, up to $t_N < N / \omega$ of the supernodes are bad and the good supernodes hold $L$-bit inputs, the output is a $(\delta \cdot L)$-bit value in the convex hull of the good supernodes' inputs. \end{lemma} \begin{proof} The communication complexity of the protocol is $N \cdot \bitcost_{L, n_S, N \cdot n_s}(\supersend^L)$, and the round complexity is $\roundcost_{n_S \cdot N_S}(\supersend^L)$.
+Moreover, if the group of virtual parties among the $n_C$ supernodes is $\ba$-friendly, the honest virtual parties in the $n_C$ supernodes output the same value.
+If, in addition, up to $t_C < n_C / \omega$ of the supernodes are bad and the good supernodes hold $L$-bit inputs, the output is a $(\delta \cdot L)$-bit value in the convex hull of the good supernodes' inputs. \end{lemma} \begin{proof} The communication complexity of the protocol is $n_C \cdot \bitcost_{L, n_S, n_C \cdot n_S}(\supersend^L)$, and the round complexity is $\roundcost_{n_S, n_C \cdot n_S}(\supersend^L)$.
 Then, the complexities written in the lemma statements follow from \Cref{lemma:supersending}.

-Next, assume that $\ba$ is achieved over the virtual parties in the $N$ supernodes.
-In this case, \Cref{lemma:supersending} ensures that the honest virtual parties in the $N$ supernodes obtain the same multiset $\msgset$, hence the same safe area $\safe_k(\msgset)$, and therefore they obtain the same output.
+Next, assume that the virtual parties in the $n_C$ supernodes form a $\ba$-friendly group.
+In this case, \Cref{lemma:supersending} ensures that these honest virtual parties obtain the same multiset $\msgset$, hence the same safe area $\safe_k(\msgset)$, and therefore the same output.
 If the good supernodes hold $L$-bit valid values, \Cref{lemma:supersending} additionally ensures that the good supernodes' values are received.
-Moreover, if the number of bad supernodes is at most $t_N < N / \omega$, we may apply \Cref{lemma:safe-area} and obtain that $\safe_k(\msgset) \neq \emptyset$ and that $\safe_k(\msgset)$ is included in the convex hull of the values of the at least $N - t_N$ good supernodes.
-Consequently, the honest virtual parties in the $N$ supernodes obtain the same value $v$ in the convex hull of the good supernodes' inputs.
+Moreover, if there are up to $t_C < n_C / \omega$ bad supernodes, \Cref{lemma:safe-area} implies that $\safe_k(\msgset) \neq \emptyset$ and that $\safe_k(\msgset)$ is included in the convex hull of the values of the at least $n_C - t_C$ good supernodes.
+Then, the honest virtual parties in the $n_C$ supernodes obtain the same value $v$ in the convex hull of the good supernodes' inputs.
 As the good supernodes hold $L$-bit inputs from a convexity space with dilation factor $\delta$, $v$ has bit-length $\delta \cdot L$. \end{proof}